Will the Church Go Through the Great Tribulation?

 4. He tells us to be on the alert, prepared at all times by doing His will (24:42-25:13).
 Those who are disobedient will be spiritually unclothed, asleep and unprepared to meet Him (Mark 13:35, Luke 12:35 and Rev 16:15).

-This outline of events surrounding Christ’s coming should serve as the key to understanding the events given in the prophecies of Daniel, Revelation and the many other scriptures describing the end-times.
-A straight forward reading of these scriptures show that Christ’s coming for His own, His elect, will be visible, as lightning, in the clouds, with the sound of a trumpet, in power and glory after a time of apostasy and great tribulation.
+A straight forward reading of these scriptures show that Christ’s coming for his own, his elect, will be: 1.
+Visible as lightning, in the clouds.
+2. Audible with the sound of a trumpet.
+3. In power and glory with his angels.
+4. After a time of apostasy and great tribulation.

-However the pre-tribulation rapture teaching says Christ’s coming for His Church will not be preceded by any prophesied events nor be visible to the world.
-The ‘elect’ Jesus spoke of in Matthew 24 and Mark 13, according to this view, are not the Church but the elect of Israel who will come to Christ during the great tribulation.
+Some say that the ‘elect’ Jesus spoke of in Matthew 24 and Mark 13 are not the Church but the elect of Israel who will come to Christ during the Great Tribulation.
+This idea will be examined later.

 How Will Jesus Come Again?